United Service Organizations: Mission and goals

-The USO was founded in 1941 by Mary Ingraham in response to a request from President Franklin D. Roosevelt to provide morale and recreation services to U.S. uniformed military personnel.
+The USO was founded on February 4, 1941 by Mary Ingraham in response to a request from President Franklin D. Roosevelt to provide morale and recreation services to U.S. uniformed military personnel.
 Roosevelt was elected as its honorary chairman.
 This request brought together six civilian organizations: the Salvation Army, YMCA, Young Women's Christian Association (YWCA), National Catholic Community Service, National Travelers Aid Association and the National Jewish Welfare Board.
 They were brought together under one umbrella to support U.S. troops, as opposed to operating independently as some had done during the First World War.
 Roosevelt said he wanted "these private organizations to handle the on-leave recreation of the men in the armed forces."
 According to historian Emily Yellin, "The government was to build the buildings and the USO was to raise private funds to carry out its main mission: boosting the morale of the military."

 The first national campaign chairman was Thomas Dewey, who raised $16 million in the first year.
 The second chairman was future senator Prescott Bush.
 The USO was incorporated in New York on February 4, with the first facility erected in DeRidder, Louisiana, 1941.
 More USO centers and clubs opened around the world as a "Home Away from Home" for GIs.
 The USO club was a place to go for dances and social events, for movies and music, for a quiet place to talk or write a letter home, or for a free cup of coffee and an egg.

 The USO also brought Hollywood celebrities and volunteer entertainers to perform for the troops.
 According to movie historian Steven Cohan, "most of all ... in taking home on the road, it equated the nation with showbiz.
 USO camp shows were designed in their export to remind soldiers of home."
 They did this, he noted, by "nurturing in troops a sense of patriotic identification with America through popular entertainment."
 An article in Look magazine at the time, stated, "For the little time the show lasts, the men are taken straight to the familiar Main Street that is the goal of every fighting American far away from home."
 Maxene Andrews wrote, "The entertainment brought home to the boys.
 Their home."
 Actor George Raft stated at the beginning of the war, "Now it's going to be up to us to send to the men here and abroad real, living entertainment, the songs, the dances, and the laughs they had back home."

 USO promotional literature stated its goals:

 In 2011, the USO was awarded the National Medal of Arts by President Barack Obama "for contributions to lifting the spirits of America's troops and their families through the arts".